majdif47/AiCodeGen/README.md

 # 🧠 AI Code Generator 🖥️

-A **Go-based automation tool** that dynamically generates programming code snippets across various languages with the help of AI. 🚀 While the generated code might range from useful to outright nonsensical, this tool provides a fun way to explore AI-assisted code generation. 🤔 It also automates Git commits and pushes to streamline your workflow.
+A **Go-based automation tool** that dynamically generates programming code snippets across various languages with the help of AI. 🚀 While the generated code might range from useful to outright nonsensical, this tool provides a fun way to explore AI-assisted code generation. 🤔 It also automates basic Git workflow.

 ---

 ## 🌟 Features

 - 🎲 **Random Language Selection**: Generates code snippets in Go, Rust, Python, or JavaScript.
-- ✨ **Dynamic File Management**: Saves each snippet in a well-structured file with proper extensions.
+- ✨ **Dynamic File Management**: Saves each snippet in a file with the proper extensions.
-- 🤖 **AI Integration**: Uses AI models to attempt creating meaningful code (results may vary).
+- 🤖 **AI Integration**: Uses AI models to create garbage/nonsensical/lame to half-decent code (results may vary).
 - 🔄 **Automated Git Workflow**: Adds, commits, and pushes changes to your GitHub repository.

 ---